 We are working with our partner the Juba Foundation to support thousands of people in Southern Somalia in need of shelter.

 People on the move in Somalia are at constant risk of eviction because of the lack of property rights.
 With Juba Foundation, we’ll be working with landowners and the local government to make sure people have a right to remain for two years.

 We’ll be providing the materials and technical guidance to Juba Foundation to construct locally appropriate shelters.
 Built using timber framing and tarpaulins, their durability means people will be well protected from extreme weather.
-The shelters have windows and a lockable door that give people privacy, space to spend time with their families, and additional security.
+The shelters have windows and a lockable door that give people privacy.
+They also provide space to spend time with their families, and additional security.

-As ShelterBox has not worked in Somalia since 2011, we have taken the time to better understand the context and connect with the right partner so that we can work as effectively as we can to support those in need of aid.
+ShelterBox has not worked in Somalia since 2011.
+As such we have taken the time to better understand the context and connect with the right partner so that we can work as effectively as we can to support those in need of aid.
 We have also supported communities in neighbouring Ethiopia affected by drought and conflict.